 Who says sustainability is a luxury only the rich can afford?

 I’ve been an optimist my whole life.
 I think that if you want something bad enough you can probably make it happen.
 The trick is staying open and flexible enough to realize there are a million ways to do any one thing.
 Remembering that helps us find solutions whenever we feel like we’ve hit a dead-end or a brick wall.
-What we think is what we end up living.
-If we think small we will live a small life.
-This tiny house is my attempt to think and live big in a simple but beautiful, tiny, sustainable and self-contained home of our own making.
-We want it to be a work of art you can live in.
+What we think and how we feel can either expand or limit us, color and determine our perception and reaction to life.
+This tiny house, ironically, is my attempt to think and live big in a simple but beautiful, tiny, sustainable home of my own creation.
+I want it to be a work of art I can live in.

-Like the story about the spinner’s daughter (see fable page) We will draw on all of our past experiences to create our biggest project yet.
-All the permaculture and sustainable housing workshops, the sculpture classes, house painting and repair jobs, every toy and gift I’ve ever made out of wood, the dorm room “furniture” and tree house of my youth, will come together to guide and inspire me while creating our very own home on wheels.
+Like the story about the spinner’s daughter I will draw on all of my past experiences to create my biggest art project ever.
+All the permaculture and sustainable housing workshops, the sculpture classes, house painting and repair jobs, every toy and gift I’ve ever made out of wood, the dorm room “furniture” and tree house of my youth, will come together to guide and inspire me while creating this home on wheels.
 It will be a synthesis of old and new, function and beauty.
-As William Morris once said: “Have nothing in your house that you do not know to be useful or believe to be beautiful.”
-We’re going to apply this to philosophy to the very design of the house itself!
+And I will follow the wise words of William Morris: “Have nothing in your house that you do not know to be useful or believe to be beautiful.”